altjerue/PypersPlots/README.md

 ## For your benefit ##

 This module is under development.
-Any issue, comment and upgrades are most welcome.
+Please if you have any issue, comment or upgrades they are most welcome.